jscoq/jscoq/README.md

 ## Basic Usage

-The main page showcases jsCoq by walking through a proof for the infinitude of primes using [`math-comp`](https://github.com/math-comp/math-comp), due to Georges Gonthier.
+The main page showcases jsCoq with a variety of proofs, available from the `Examples` drop-down menu.

 Once jsCoq finishes loading, you can step through the proof using the arrow buttons on the toolbar (top right), or using these keyboard